- Students of Encore are required to maintain passing grades in ALL of their classes in order to participate in their conservatory or team events.

 2. Places an individual in reasonable fear of harm to the individual or damage to the individual’s property; or

 3. Has the effect of substantially disrupting the orderly operation of the school.

 Any student or school staff member who believes he/she has or is being subjected to cyber-bullying, as well as any person who has reason to believe a pupil or school staff member has knowledge or reason to believe another pupil or school staff member is being subjected to or has been subjected to cyber-bullying shall immediately make a report to Assistant Dean of Students.

-The Assistant Dean of Students or designee shall investigate all reports of such conduct.
+The Dean of Students or designee shall investigate all reports of such conduct.
 If the investigation results indicate cyber-bullying was not committed, the affected parties of the investigation will be informed of the results.
 In the event the investigation results indicate cyber-bullying was committed by a school student on school grounds and/or using school technologies, the student will be subjected to appropriate discipline.

 In the event the investigation results indicate cyber-bullying was committed by an Encore student using non-school technologies away from school grounds, the administration may report the investigation results to local law enforcement.
 In addition, school authorities have the right to impose a consequence on a pupil for conduct away from school grounds, including on a school bus or at a school-sponsored function.
 This shall be exercised only when it is reasonably necessary for the pupil’s physical or emotional safety, security, and well-being or for reasons relating to the safety, security, and well-being of other pupils, staff, or school grounds.
 This shall be exercised only when the conduct, which is the subject of the proposed consequence, materially and substantially interferes with the requirements of appropriate discipline in the operation of the school.

 Reprisal or Retaliation Prohibited